ng-Classic/ng-classic/aio/content/guide/class-binding.md

 <code-example path="attribute-binding/src/app/single-and-multiple-style-binding.component.ts" header="nav-bar.component.ts"></code-example>

-If there are multiple bindings to the same style attribute, Angular uses [styling precedence](guide/style-precedence) to determine which binding to use.
+If there are multiple bindings to the same style attribute, Angular Classicuses [styling precedence](guide/style-precedence) to determine which binding to use.

 The following table summarizes style binding syntax.